Sandymount railway station

 There is a level crossing as the railway line crosses Sandymount Avenue.
-The Level Crossing is a MCB-CCTV (Manual Controlled Barrier level crossing).
+The level crossing is a MCB-CCTV (manual-controlled barrier level crossing) with code XR-003.

 History

 Sandymount Halt was originally opened in January 1835.
-The station had several period of closure: from 1841 to 1860; 1862 to 1882; 1901 to 1928 and from 1960.
-The station was reopened in 1984 with the electrification of Dublin suburban rail services - launched as the DART.
+The station has had several periods of closure: from 1841 to 1860; 1862 to 1882; 1901 to 1928 and from 1960 until it reopened in 1984.
+The station was reopened with the electrification of Dublin suburban rail services - launched as the DART.

 The station was also re-opened with a one-off temporary platform for Queen Victoria's first visit to Ireland in 1849 when she and her entourage traveled by special train from Kingstown to Sandymount before continuing by horse carriage to Dublin.

 Operations

-The ticket office is open from 06:00 AM to 20:00 PM, Monday to Sunday.
+The information office is open between 05:45 to 00:21 from Monday to Friday and from 09:00 to 21:00 on Saturdays and Sundays.

 Transport services

 Directly outside the station on Sandymount Avenue are bus stops for the following route: